sakai-mirror/sakai/docs/readme_2-1-0.txt

 1.3 Binary Installation:

-The Binary Installation of Sakai provides a shortcut for those that already have Tomcat in place and configured as needed (see Set up Build Environment for details on Tomcat configuration), and it does so by providing a pre-built Sakai that can simply be dropped into Tomcat as an overlay.
+The Binary Installation of Sakai provides a shortcut for those that already have Tomcat in place and configured as needed (see install/readme_bin.txt, or the "Set up Build Environment" section of the online install guide), and it does so by providing a pre-built Sakai that can simply be dropped into Tomcat as an overlay.
 All you need to do is unpack the Binary archive from within the root Tomcat directory (e.g. $CATALINA_HOME).
 The appropriate wars, jars, etc., will be deposited in the correct locations.

 If you wish to configure a binary installation you'll need to manually create a 'sakai' directory in $CATALINA_HOME to hold your *.properties files, as described in Post-Installation Configuration.